 Most Arts and Sciences Graduate Programs offer additional coursework that is available for no additional tuition fee in fall and spring terms.
 Courses offered in the summer term may require a biomedical graduate student to pay additional tuition.
 The Bioethics graduate program requires biomedical graduate students to pay extra tuition in all terms.
-The following selected list of course offerings are those that biomedical graduate students have taken in previous terms.
-Students interested in these or other graduate courses hosted by Arts and Sciences-campus based programs should obtain permission to enroll from the course director of the course.
-Once permission is received, the student should contact the Biomedical Graduate Program's Registrar to complete enrollment in the course.
-For course descriptions and additional course listings, please consult the Arts and Sciences-campus Graduate Bulletin.
+Students interested in registering in graduate courses hosted by Arts and Sciences-campus based programs should obtain permission to enroll from the course director of the course.
+Once permission is received, the student should contact the Biomedical Graduate Program's Student Records team to complete enrollment in the course.
+For course listings and descriptions, please consult the Arts and Sciences-campus Course Registration Instructions and Information page at: https://graduate.wfu.edu/reynolda-campus-registration-procedures-2/.